cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/02-ssh.md

 - "Establish an SSH connection to the Azure VM using PuTTY."
 - "Configure PuTTY to establish tunnels for VNC, and Jupyter connections"

+keypoints:
+- "Once connected, you will have command-line access to the VM, allowing you to execute commands and perform administrative tasks remotely."
+---

 ## Accessing the VM with SSH